bioinfoDZ/scDAPP/Documentation/downstream_postpipeline/aPEAR_wrapper.md

 We provide a wrapper function for running aPEAR for network-based analysis enrichment analysis.
 This can be used after the pipeline is run.

+Network based enrichment analysis can be useful because pathways can often be quite redundant and overlap quite a bit in the genes making up the gene set.
+Network methods like aPEAR allow classification of enriched pathways into functional modules, allowing a more comprehensive and less redundant approach to pathway enrichment analysis.

 Steps:
 1. Run pipeline